 During cardioversion, your doctor uses a cardioverter machine to send electrical energy to the heart muscle to restore the normal heart rhythm.

 Cardioversion can be used to treat many types of fast or irregular heart rhythms.
 The most common irregular heart rhythms that require cardioversion include atrial fibrillation and atrial flutter.
 Life-saving cardioversion may be used to treat ventricular tachycardia.

 Monitors Used During the Procedure

-Defibrillator/Pacemaker/Cardioverter: Attached to one sticky patch placed on the center of your back and one on your chest.
-This allows the doctor and nurse to pace your heart rate if it is too slow, or deliver energy to your heart if the rate is too fast.
+- Defibrillator/pacemaker/cardioverter: Attached to one sticky patch placed on the center of your back and one on your chest.
+This allows the doctor and nurse to pace your heart rate if it is too slow or to deliver energy to your heart if the rate is too fast.